MMLORENA/armlolo-songs/components.md

 ### DATA:

 - An Array of the list of songs.
-- Object song with title, artist and metadata.
+- Object song with title, artist and other metadata info.
-- The songActive.
+- The song info that it's actually playing.

 ### Modifications:

+- Load the list of songs.
 - Add a Song at the array of songs.
 - Remove a Song fromt the array of songs.
 - Set the Playing Song.